panzerdp/dmitripavlutin.com/content/posts/106-defined-variable/index.md

 Finally, to check for the existence of global variables, you can go with a simpler approach.

 Each global variable is stored as a property on the global object (`window` in a browser environment, `global` in NodeJS).
-So, to determine if the global variable `myGlobalVar` is defined, simply check the global object for corresponding property existence: `window.hasOwnProperty('myGlobalVar')`.
+You can use this idea to determine if the global variable `myGlobalVar` is defined: simply check the global object for corresponding property existence: `window.hasOwnProperty('myGlobalVar')`.

-For example, here's how to check if the browser supports the `IntersectionObserver` API:
+For example, here's how to check if the browser defines an `IntersectionObserver` variable:

 ```javascript
 if (window.hasOwnProperty('IntersectionObserver')) {